ericmann/WP-Core-Contributions-Widget/readme.txt

 1. Upload the entire `wp-core-contributions-widget` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add the WP Core Contributions Widget to your sidebar (be sure to enter your Trac username!)
+1. Add the WP Codex Contributions Widget to your sidebar (be sure to enter your Codex username!)

 == Frequently Asked Questions ==

-= Not all of my patches show up, what's wrong? =
+= Not all of my Trac patches show up, what's wrong? =

 The system currently only parses the first page of search results.
 So your latest 10 patches will always be displayed.

-= How can I customize the template? =
+= How can I customize the templates? =

-Take a look at the default template in `/inc/wp-core-contributions-widget-template.php`.
-This is the way the widget displays by default.
+Take a look at the default templates in the `/inc/1 directory that the widgets display by default:

+* `wp-core-contributions-widget-template.php`
+* `wp-codex-contributions-widget-template.php`

 However, you can place a custom template in your theme directory to override this.
 Just place a `wp-core-contributions-widget-template.php` file in your theme directory to override the defaults.

 Remember, all of the parsed Trac tickets are contained in the `$items` array.
 The total count of the user's contributions is contained in the `$total` variable.
 Aside from that, use any variables you like.

-The `$items` array is a collection of associative arrays each containing:
+The Trac `$items` array is a collection of associative arrays each containing:

 * `link` -> A link to the actual Trac changeset.
 * `changeset` -> The ID of the changeset.
 * `description` -> The commit message for the changeset.
 * `ticket` -> The ID of the ticket fixed by the patch.

+The parsed Codex pages are also contained in an `$items` array.
+The total count of the user's contributions is contained in the `$total` variable.

+The Codex `$items` array is a collection of associative arrays, each containing:

+* `title` -> Title of the page being changed.
+* `description` -> Description of the change made.
+* `revision` -> Revision number according to the Codex wiki (used to create a link).

 == Screenshots ==

 1. Example widget showing the default markup on the Twenty Eleven theme and contributions by [ericmann](http://profiles.wordpress.org/users/ericmann/).
+1. Example widget showing the default Codex contributions widget on the Twenty Eleven theme (contributions by [ericmann](http://profiles.wordpress.org/users/ericmann/).

 == Changelog ==

+= 1.2 =
+* Add Codex contributions widget

 = 1.1 =
 * Update regex to support matching "see #{ticket}"